 2. Food and Snacks

-A cooler with plenty of ice helps you to keep food and drinks cool, meaning there’s less chance of items spoiling in the heat.
+A cooler with plenty of ice helps you to keep food and drinks perfectly iced, meaning that there’s less chance of items spoiling in the heat.
 Also, your water and beers (or wine) will be even more enjoyable when served refreshingly chilled.

 4. Clothes and Footwear